What is a Section 351(a) Tax-Free Exchange?

 Whether you're setting up a new corporation with just yourself or other people, such as partners in a partnership, or getting involved in an existing corporation, under IRC Section 351(a) you can defer (put off) any resulting tax consequence.

-No gain or loss is recognized (reported) provided:
+Under section 351(a) no gain or loss is recognized (reported) provided:

-Section 368(c) defines control:
+Section 368(c) Defines Control

 Control means the ownership of stock possessing at least 80% of the total combined voting power of all classes of stock entitled to vote and at least 80% of the total number of outstanding shares of all other classes of stock of the corporation.

-Transferor group: If you, along with others, transfer property into a corporation, your group is referred to a transferor group.
+If you, along with others, transfer property into a corporation, your group is referred to a transferor group.